Ubriacopo/boardgames-aspect-extraction/readme.md

-## Project #4 of the Natural Language Processing Course
+## Project #4 of the NLP: What do you like in boardgames?

 For the project I chose to elaborate the proposal number 4 as I have a personal interest in the topic of the domain, being boardgames.